vacuumlabs/yacol/docs/faq.md

 Q: Can I mix standart Promises and Coroutines together?

 A: Easily.
-Coroutine impements .then and .catch methods.
+Coroutine impements `.then` and `.catch` methods.
 Also, you can await plain Promises in async methods.
-However, note that .then and .catch methods returns Promises and you lose Coroutine guarantees.
+However, note that `.then` and `.catch` methods return new Promises and you lose Coroutine guarantees.

 Q: If I schedule something for the next event loop (`setTimeout`) or create some separate Promise chain, will this play nice with yacol's error-handling, coroutine termination, pretty stacktraces,